harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/spot/spot-deployment.md

 :::

-This topic describes how to configure and execute Amazon Machine Image (AMI) deployments through the Spot Elastigroup management platform.
+This topic describes how to deploy AWS ASG deployments using Harness and the Spot Elastigroup management platform.

 ## Requirements and limitations